USS Althea (1863)

 USS Althea was a screw steamer acquired by the Union Navy during the American Civil War.
-The Union Navy used her as a tugboat, a torpedo boat, and as a ship's tender in support of the Union Navy blockade of Confederate waterways.
+The Union Navy used it as a tugboat, a torpedo boat, and a ship's tender in support of the Union Navy blockade of Confederate waterways.

 Service history

 Alfred A. Wotkyns was a screw tugboat that Lewis Hoagland built in 1863 at New Brunswick, New Jersey.
-The Union Navy purchased her at New York City on 9 December 1863, and renamed her Althea.
-Soon thereafter it had her fitted out for naval service by Secor and Co., of Jersey City, New Jersey.
-Since the logs for her first period of service are missing—presumably lost when a torpedo (naval mine) sank her—there is no record of Althea's commissioning date.
+The Union Navy purchased it at New York City on 9 December 1863, and renamed it Althea.
+Soon thereafter it was fitted out for naval service by Secor and Co., of Jersey City, New Jersey.
+Since the logs for its first period of service are missing—presumably lost when a torpedo (naval mine) sank it—there is no record of Althea's commissioning date.
 Still, on 24 April 1864 Secretary of the Navy Gideon Welles ordered the commandant of the New York Navy Yard to hurry the tug to Rear Admiral David Glasgow Farragut who then was trying to build up his West Gulf Blockading Squadron for an attack on Mobile, Alabama.

 About this time, however, Lieutenant General Ulysses S. Grant was preparing to launch a two-pronged campaign against Richmond, Virginia: driving south from the Rapidan River with the Army of the Potomac toward the Confederate capital and simultaneously ascending the James River, with a force under Major General Benjamin F. Butler, for an amphibious landing at Bermuda Hundred, Virginia, to begin a push through Petersburg, Virginia.

 The destructive foray of the Confederate ironclad ram CSS Albemarle from the Roanoke River into Albemarle Sound, North Carolina, on 17 April and her reappearance on 5 May—the day Grant's offensives began—increased Union anxiety over the possibility that the Confederate squadron at Richmond might descend the James, wrest control of that vital stream from the Union flotilla, and wreck Butler's transports and supply ships, stranding his troops in hostile territory where they would be at the mercy of Southern soldiers.
 To prevent such an eventuality, Welles sent several warships, formerly ordered to the Gulf of Mexico, to Hampton Roads, Virginia, to reinforce the James River Flotilla.

 Althea was one of these ships.
 While the date of her departure from New York City is not known, the tug was said to be serving on the James in the dispatch dated 17 June 1864 which reported the locations of the ships of the North Atlantic Blockading Squadron.
 She had been fitted out with a spar torpedo to be used in attacking any Confederate ironclad which might appear and she was prepared to act as a ram should an opportunity for such employment arise.
 The tug also served as a tender to Union ironclads in the James.